Virtuosic pianist rescues a piano, drags it to the sea and plays ‘How Far I’ll Go’ from Moana

 The soundtrack to Disney’s Moana has soared to popularity since its release in November last year.
 It was composed by the Samoan musician Opetaia Foa’i, Mark Mancina (who worked on The Lion King) and Hamilton composer Lin-Manuel Miranda.

-Adam and his friend found the piano at a dump, as it was about to be scrapped for firewood.
+Adam and his friend found the piano at a dump, where it was about to be scrapped for firewood.
 Pained by the idea of the 104-year-old instrument being destroyed, they decided to take it to the sea in Finland.

-Despite having to dunk his feet into the freezing Finnish waters to reach the pedals, Adam plays the tune beautifully.
+Despite having to dunk his feet into freezing Finnish waters to reach the pedals, Adam plays the tune beautifully.
 “The biggest challenge was figuring out how to keep the bass strings dry!” he says on his YouTube channel.

 Watch Ludovico Einaudi play piano on an iceberg as an Arctic glacier crumbles around him...